mhkeller/mosaic-cache-bug/README.md

 ## The bug

-When creating a table from a parquet file using `CREATE OR REPLACE`, the data is not replaced.
+When creating a table from a parquet file using `.loadParquet` with the `replace: true` option, the data is not replaced.

 ## Steps to reproduce